AngleSideAngle/AngleSideAngle/README.md

 Hi, I'm Asa
 ---
-I am a sophomore at The Bronx High School of Science who is interested in programming and is driven to learn how things work.
+I am a rising junior at The Bronx High School of Science who is interested in programming and driven to learn new things.

-Things I am currently working on
+Also a member of FRC Team 1155!

+Some of my current projects
 ---
-- a 2d game in java
+- learning rust
-- math discord bot
+- discord bot tui
-- my personal website
+- personal website rewrite